This page is a quick look at the five main types of these kites

 Trailing a Malaysian flag

-The photo down there on the right, with the flag trailing, is of the kite we saw at the Adelaide Kite Festival.
+The photo down there, with the flag trailing, is of the kite we saw at the Adelaide Kite Festival.

 One type of Wau which has its origins in neighboring Indonesia is painted rather than stuck with tissue and foil.
 More on that one further down...